Rolie Polie Olie

 Rolie Polie Olie is an animated preschool television series created by William Joyce, and is produced by Nelvana in co-production with French broadcaster La Cinquième/France 5.
 It was produced in association with the Canadian Broadcasting Corporation and Disney Channel/Playhouse Disney in the United States.
 The show focuses on a robot boy and his family who are composed of several spheres and other three-dimensional geometric shapes.
 The show was one of the earliest series that was fully animated in CGI.
 The series was broadcast from October 4, 1998, to April 28, 2004, and was followed with two straight-to-video films titled The Great Defender of Fun and The Baby Bot Chase, in 2002 and 2003 respectively.

 Rolie Polie Olie won a Gemini Award in Canada for "Best Animated Program" in 1999.
 The show also won a Daytime Emmy Award for "Outstanding Special Class Animated Program" in 2000 and 2005.
 William Joyce won a 1999 Daytime Emmy for Best Production Design for this series.
-The show has a vintage atmosphere, with futuristic elements and it is speculated that it may be set in the 1950s, while being influenced by 1930s rubber hose cartoons like Fleischer Studios.
+The show has a vintage atmosphere, with futuristic elements and it is speculated that it may be set in the 1950s, while being influenced by rubber hose animation.